ollieknights/Mushroom-Circle-Card/Readme.md

 # Mushroom Circle Timer Card

-A customizable circular progress card with Mushroom design compatibility for Home Assistant.
+A customizable circular progress card with Mushroom style compatibility for Home Assistant.
+This is independant from the Mushroom project which I highly reccomend.

 <img src="example.png" alt="Example" width="300" />